Switajski/FlexibleOrders/README.md

 FlexibleOrders is a simple java web application for order fulfilment in B2B: creating and tracking orders, invoices, shipping info, etc.
 Intention of this application is to ease work of young companies by a simple user interface and ability to integrate with e-commerce systems.
 FlexibleOrders has no product catalog and no CRM.

-Limitations of existing order fulfilment solutions, that I know are:
+###Limitations of existing B2B order fulfilment solutions, that I know are:
  - Order Fulfilment often part of whole ERP-System
- - Creation of delivery notes, that reflect partial delivery.
+ - Creation of delivery notes of partial delivery: The delivery notes need to be put into a package sent by parcel shipping.
  - Tracking of pending (partial) deliveries

 Used technologies are Spring-boot and ExtJs in GUI.